-A retrospective of our celebrations of love over the past 15 years.
-These are the stories of a wonderful year!
+A retrospective of 15 years of our celebrations of love.
+These are the stories of a wonderful year.
+Welcome!

 In 2008, I became very well acquainted with one of my now-favorite wedding locations: Piedmont Park in Atlanta, Georgia (four weddings over a two-month time period).
 Cupcakes and candy bars were super popular trends.
 One of my dreams in creating Circle of Love Weddings was that I would be able to experience and guide my couples in a variety of wedding traditions, cultures, ideas and styles.
 So I was thrilled that it was another year of firsts: my first pagan ceremony, first LGBTQ+ wedding, and first Brazilian wedding!
 Viva la variété!